 JES Covid-19 Live Event Protocols: Vaccines and Masks

-As we welcome the return of live, in-person events in the fall, the Jefferson Educational Society is joining the growing number of venue spaces nationally and locally in issuing safety practices amidst the continued rise of Covid-19 cases and the present threat of the Delta variant.
+As we continue live, in-person events in 2022, the Jefferson Educational Society is joining the growing number of venue spaces nationally and locally in issuing safety practices amidst the continued rise of Covid-19 cases and the present threat of current and future variants.
 The JES team will continue to regularly evaluate its policies and issue updates based on community health data as well as public health and government guidance.

 Accepted proof of vaccination includes: vaccination card; physical or digital photo of vaccination card; documentation of vaccination from a healthcare provider.
 Self-reported vaccination records will not be accepted.